Clearing place: next steps

 Make sure you make financial arrangements to cover your tuition fees and living costs before starting your course.
 Tuition fees are listed for each course on the online course finder.

-Find out more about fees and funding for international students.
+Find out more about fees and funding for international students (including students from the EU).

 Visas